sait-wbdv/winter-2021/_posts/2021-03-12-nodemon-express-router.md

 ## 3. Assignment 5, Final project and group assignments
 - DRAFT: Assignment 5
 - DRAFT: Final Project
-- You will be assigned to your groups during the Breakout session.
+- You will be assigned to your Final Project groups during lab time.

 ---

 ## Open lab-time
+- Group hangs
+  - Team names!
 - Mentor orientation

 ---
-{% endcomment %}

 ## Dailies
 - Submit today's Codepen/repo/gist to the Dailies section (in Assessments) in Brightspace.